LaPingvino/Calculator-with-Parens/README.markdown

 Targets
 -------

-run     - will setup required class path's and run the application prepare - will unzip necessary jar's to create a single executable jar. compile - will build the application and create single executable jar. clean   - will clean up the build folder and created jar. deps    - can redownload needed jar's. setup   - is ran once to create all files required to create a "Hello, World" application with your settings.
+* run     - will setup required class path's and run the application
+* repare - will unzip necessary jar's to create a single executable jar.
+* compile - will build the application and create single executable jar.
+* clean   - will clean up the build folder and created jar.
+* deps    - can redownload needed jar's.
+* setup   - is ran once to create all files required to create a "Hello, World" application with your settings.